 Paisley’s Pals is a global non-profit organization started after Paisley Elliott learned about refugees in preschool.
 Radiating compassion and a love for geography, Paisley is determined to change the world.
 Paisley’s Pals is a love-based organization that is working to build a community of changemakers, a squad of encouragers, and a crew of includers.
 With bold creativity and a desire to create a more inclusive world, Paisley’s Pals is focused on raising global awareness and access to quality education.
-Building a more peaceful and sustainable planet requires every child to take direct, tangible action in their own backyard.
-We believe all kids have the power to change the world, and by developing compassionate social activists and fostering an entrepreneurial spirit, we can strengthen communities and find creative solutions to our shared global challenges.

 The Refugee Innovation Center and Paisley’s Pals have started construction on Peacemaker Preschool, a Montessori-inspired primary school, but we need your help to raise enough money for learning materials, teacher salaries, and most importantly a food program that will make sure every child gets one full meal per day.
 It’s hard to learn when you’re hungry.